by Housesimple on 28th March 2017

 But before you start calling around international moving companies for a quote, there are a few things to think about first.

 Before you pop your home on the market, make sure your international property investment is a savvy one.
 The British housing market has been a real success story for the last few years, with property prices constantly on the rise.
-Selling a home in the UK doesn't take long either, with a national average of 71 days on the market (or only around 25 days on HouseSimple.com).
+Selling a house in the UK doesn't take long either, with a national average of 71 days on the market.

 In some sunshine destinations it can be a little slower, especially in places like the Algarve where an influx of new apartments has created a bit of saturation.
 Before making a big move, check out the local situation first to find out the average time on the market and the year-on-year price increase.